 Topic Risk Classification Material Issue Risks/Challenges Opportunities

 Natural and Physical Economic Affect the ability of Creating longother , Performance the Company to term value by

-catastrophes complete projects making use of
+catastrophes 1 011011110100 complete projects making use of

-and result in losses disaster-resilient
+Catastrophes and result in losses disaster-resilient

 not covered by design and

 insurance.
 Damage technology.

 to structures

 resulting from such

 natural

 catastrophes could

 also give rise to

 claims against the

 Company from

 third parties or

 from customers,

 for example, for

 physical injuries or

 loss of property.

-, 1202 0. p. opo. tj.

-CENTU JR

-Topic Risk Material Issue Risks/Challenges Opportunities 5
+Topic Risk Material Issue Risks/Challenges Opportunities

-Classification Real
+Classification

 Compliance with Regulatory Environmental The Company is Go above and

 government Compliance unable to comply beyond

 regulations with more compliance by

 stringent consulting with

 government local and

 regulations. international

 experts to meet

 standards in

 disaster

 resilience.